 The cost of operation, servicing and maintenance of the District will be funded by the assessments levied and collected within the District.
-For Fiscal Year 2022, it is projected that the current year assessment revenues will be sufficient to cover the operating costs for zones 1, 4, 7, 10, 14, 15, and 20 within the District during the same fiscal period.
-It is also projected that the current year assessment revenues will be insufficient to cover the operating costs for zones 2, 17, and 18 during the same fiscal period, which will be covered by a one-time contribution from each respective zone's reserves.
+For Fiscal Year 2022, it is projected that the current year assessment revenues will be insufficient to cover the operating costs for Zone 19 of the District during the same fiscal period, which will be covered by a one-time contribution from the operating reserves and a proposed inter-fund loan from the Dwelling Development Tax Fund (if needed, based on year-end actual fund balances).

 The proposed levy for Fiscal Year 2022 is the same as the Fiscal Year 2021 levy, which will result in no increase to the parcels in the District.
-Zones 2, 17, and 18 were formed with no escalator included in the method of apportionment.
+The District was formed with no escalator included in the method of apportionment.
 Staff will continue to analyze the District's financials annually to determine options to maintain operations.